 The total distance of this walk is 5.5km.

-The difficulty level of the Dovedale Stepping Stone Circular walk is rated as moderate that anyone with moderate fitness levels can handle.
 You’ll see many novice hikers on this trail, including children, with only two uphill stints.
 In addition, there is one optional incline if you wish to summit Thorpe Cloud, however, it is a diversion off of the main trail and so not necessary to do if you don’t feel up to it.

 The total elevation of this walk is 242 meters.